demisto/content-docs/docs/partners/private-offer.md

 ## How Does Private Offer Work?
 To ensure as seamless an experience as possible for both you and our customers, we have created a simplified process for Private Offer.
 XSOAR Customers have the ability to request a Private Offer directly within the XSOAR Marketplace user interface by clicking on ![PrivateOfferButton](../doc_imgs/partners/PrivateOfferButton.png) button in participating premium pack listings.
 Customers then complete a simple [form](https://xsoar.pan.dev/request-private-offer) to submit their Private Offer request.
 If you choose to participate in Private Offer, you will just need to add the button to your pack listing.

-Requests can also be initiated through Partner sales teams or the Cortex sales teams.
+Requests can also be initiated through your sales teams or our Cortex sales teams.
 We highly recommend that your teams promote your XSOAR packs to ensure customers/prospects know you have a premium offering in the XSOAR Marketplace.
-If an opportunity is identified, email the details of the request to xsoar.privateoffer@paloaltoneworks.com.
+If an opportunity is identified, email the details of the request to xsoar.privateoffer@paloaltonetworks.com.

 Here is an overview of the Private Offer process when initiated by a Partner:
 <img src="../doc_imgs/partners/NewPrivateOfferPartnerSalesProcessFlow.png" width="600px;"/>